sudu87/human-cell-targeted-lipidomics-pipeline/documents and instructions/differential_lipid_heatmap.md

 ## Overview

 This script generates a heatmap from differential lipid analysis results.
-It converts `estimate` values to log2 fold change, masks non-significant values using `p.value < 0.05`, applies a custom lipid order, and stores the final plot as an R object.
+It converts `estimate` values to log2 values, masks non-significant values using `p.value < 0.05`, applies a custom lipid order, and stores the final plot as an R object.

 ## Input requirements